Eduard von der Heydt

 Eduard Freiherr von der Heydt (September 26, 1882 – April 3, 1964) was a German and Swiss banker, art collector and patron.

 Biography

+He was born in Elberfeld, Germany, and died in Ascona, Switzerland.
+Heydt served in the Imperial German Army during World War I. He was badly wounded from a gunshot wound to the stomach, an injury that caused complications for the rest of his life.
+In 1919, he married Vera von Schwabach (1899–1996), daughter of the Berlin banker Paul von Schwabach.
+The marriage ended in divorce in 1927; there were no children.
+Vera later became a prominent Jungian analyst in London.

-He was born in Elberfeld, Germany and died in Ascona Switzerland.
-His collections were the basis for the creation of the Museum Rietberg in Zürich, Switzerland.
-He was also the former owner of the Monte Verità, a well known site of many different Utopian and cultural events and communities, which upon his death became the property of the Swiss Canton of Ticino.
-He was also a member of the NSDAP until he became a Swiss citizen in 1937 and left the party in 1939.
-After the Second World War, he was accused of treason in 1946, but later in 1948 declared innocent.
-He described art using the term "ars una", an all encompassing art that appreciates diversity as it is found throughout the world.
+Heydt's collections were the basis for the creation of the Museum Rietberg in Zürich, Switzerland.
+He was also the former owner of Monte Verità, a well-known site of many different Utopian and cultural events and communities, which upon his death became the property of the Swiss Canton of Ticino.
+He was a member of the NSDAP until he became a Swiss citizen in 1937 and left the party in 1939.
+After the Second World War, he was arrested for treason for his handling of payment transactions for the German intelligence service under Wilhelm Canaris.
+Heydt was acquitted in 1948.
+Unconvinced of his innocence, the U.S. government confiscated all of Heydt's American bank deposits as well as his works of art, transferring them to the Buffalo Museum of Science as "enemy assets" under the Trading with the Enemy Act.

+Heydt described art using the term "ars una", an all-encompassing art that appreciates diversity as it is found throughout the world.